Euro 2025 group permutations: Who is already out and what does each nation need to progress?

 Group A

-This group has already decided one of the nations who will progress to the quarter-finals with Norway bagging top of the group after winning their opening two matches.
+This group has already decided the nations who will progress to the quarter-finals with Norway bagging top of the group after winning all of their matches.

 Mariona Caldentey (2ndL) of Spain celebrates scoring their second goal with teammates Amaiur Sarriegi (L), Alexia Putellas (2ndR) and Aitana Bonmati (R) during the FIFA Women's World Cup 2023 Qualifier group B match between Spain and Scotland at La Cartuja stadium on November 30, 2021 in Seville, Spain.